lajeshds2019/NyTimes/README.md

 2. Unit test demonstration using JUnit, Mockito and PowerMockito
 3. Static code analysis report using Sonarqube
 4. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
+5. More than 80% coverage for business logic

 The application has been designed using **Android Architecture components** and **Data Binding**